pisac/pisac/README.md

 ## Maintainers

-Sajya is developed and maintained by [Alexandr Chernyaev](https://github.com/tabuna).
+Pisac is developed and maintained by [Alexandr Chernyaev](https://github.com/tabuna).

 ## License